James Albert Murray: Early life

-After deciding to become a priest, Murray entered Sacred Heart Seminary in Detroit, obtaining a Bachelor of Arts.
+After deciding to become a priest, Murray entered Sacred Heart Seminary in Detroit, Michigan obtaining a Bachelor of Arts.
 Murray then attended St. John's Provincial Seminary in Plymouth, Michigan, earning his Bachelor of Sacred Theology degree.

 Priesthood

-Murray was ordained to the priesthood for the Diocese of Lansing by Bishop Joseph Albers on June 7, 1958.
+Murray was ordained to the priesthood at St. Mary Cathedral in Lansing, Michigan, for the Diocese of Lansing by Bishop Joseph Albers on June 7, 1958.
 After his ordination, Murray was assigned as parochial vicar of St. Joseph Parish in St. Joseph, Michigan, serving there until 1961.
 That year, he was transferred to be an assistant pastor at St. Mary Cathedral Parish.

-In 1962, Murray went to Washington, D.C. to attend the Catholic University of America School of Canon Law.
+In 1962, Murray went to Washington, D.C., to attend the Catholic University of America School of Canon Law.
 He received a Licentiate of Canon Law there in 1964.
 After returning to Lansing, Murray was appointed assistant pastor of St. Therese Parish.
 He was transferred to St. Gerard Parish in Lansing in 1968.
 In 1973, he was appointed rector of St. Mary Cathedral.

 In 1968.
-Murray was appointed chancellor pf the diocese, a position he would hold until 1997.
+Murray was appointed chancellor of the diocese, a position he would hold until 1997.
 He also served as moderator of the curia, tribunal judge, and ecumenical officer.
 Murray served as chaplain of the Lansing Police Department and sat on several committees of the Michigan Catholic Conference.
 He was raised to the rank of honorary prelate of his holiness in 1993.